How Long Till Bitcoin Replaces Cold Hard Cash?

 - Central bankers still don’t seem to agree on cryptocurrencies and how to regulate them, but they do agree that tokens such as bitcoin and Ethereum won’t replace traditional currencies.
 The IMF wrote in a report this month that, “while they may serve as a store of value, their use as a medium of exchange has been limited and their elevated volatility has prevented them from becoming a reliable unit of account.”
 Different approaches around the world to regulating cryptocurrencies would mean that the effectiveness of regulation is limited, writes Bloomberg.

 - A litecoin trade is turning heads in the cryptocurrency community, writes Business Insider.
-In a single trade at the end of last week, $99 million-worth of litecoin was sent between two crypto wallets in a single trade.
+In a single trade at the end of the week before last, $99 million-worth of litecoin was sent between two crypto wallets in a single trade.
 The trade cost only $0.40 and took around 2.5 minutes to complete.
 Users are pointing out that a similar transaction in traditional finance “would take days to clear, multiple parties to sign off and carry heft fees,” the article continues.